 At the stage where we have released sufficient restrictions and are sufficiently beyond self, we have limited attachment to egos - limited attachment to the khandhas of body, emotions, memories and perceptions, and mental operations.
 At this stage we could also describe this as being beyond conditioning and conformity - usually having released the egos we built up in our upbringings of conditioning and conformity.

 This is a huge conundrum, and is best to go back to upbringing to understand it.
 The priority of any upbringing is survival - a minimal level of coping.
-So when zandtao describes upbringing as conditioning and conformity, that upbringing is intended to give some level of coping.
+So when zandtao describes upbringing as conditioning and conformity, that upbringing is intended to give some level of coping for young adults.
 Through our love for parents we accept and imitate parental behaviour and advice, and in this way we listen and live attachments to this behaviour and advice - when we do what they say we attach as many egos as their different behaviours and advice require.
 By adulthood we have collected egos and this collection is referred to as self (by zandtao and by the doctrine of anatta); with this self the young adult is able to cope with society.
-Now there is a spectrum of coping behaviours where the self ranges from escapism and addiction to substance through to self-esteem and well-being.
-If in early adulthood we were barely coping and have worked hard to reach self-esteem and well-being, there might be a triggering when zandtao describes this as a spectrum of coping and that the path is beyond this - if asked some might say their societal success is path.
-In another way upbringing can lead to young people having self-esteem and well-being - if they have come from a particular loving home, and they might compare themselves to the limited coping ability that some grow up with.
-They too would have difficulty with an explanation of the path as being beyond.

 This is why readiness is so important to zandtao's understanding of zeer-consciousness.
 It is often the case that teachings describe individual egoic detachment as gently letting go of attachment to a particular ego.
-When zandtao is describing following the path, this is a level of consciousness that is sufficiently free from restriction and intuitively follows the path nature intended.
+When zandtao is describing following the path, this is a level of consciousness that is sufficiently free from restriction and so intuitively follows the path nature intended - being ready.
 This path can only really be known as path by the individual seeker, path cannot be observed nor can it be disputed as it cannot be known from the outside (there might be psychics who can observe like Teal but zandtao cannot know this).
 Transcending to the path means going beyond conditioning and conformity whether from upbringing or societal forces, and transcendence is known inside.
 But can it be observed?
 For zandtao this process of transcendence comes from releasing restrictions, "filling up" with Unity-consciousness, and at some stage within this process the seeker is ready and transcendence occurs.
-Whilst this is magical for the seeker, from the outside there is nothing to observe .
+Whilst this is magical for the seeker, from the outside there is nothing to observe.

 For zandtao transcendence occurs when we are ready - following a practice of releasing sufficient restrictions gently. zandtao has never had a state of self-esteem - in a state of alcohol addiction he was barely coping with young adulthood when firstgrace happened; any well-being has come from building his practice and then following his path.
 However he surmises the following.
 At some stage those with self-esteem and well-being begin to evaluate their societal success from within.
 Deep inside the path begins to question the value of their societal success and begins to ask if there is more.
 In this process of enquiry the egos that constitute their self-esteem begin to be seen with less importance until they are ready to let go - GENTLY.
 They release egoic restrictions - previously seen as self, and transcend to following their paths.
 This is why zandtao entitles this zeersight as "path and coping" because the path is beyond coping but also beyond self-esteem.